Marginal treatment effects in the absence of instrumental variables: Further discussion on the nonlinearity assumption

 \begin{proof} For each $k\in \left\{ 1,2,\cdots ,\dim \left( X^{C}\right) \right\} $, taking the partial derivative of both sides of (\ref{IDreg}) with respect to $x_{k}^{C}$ gives

 which immediately identifies all $\beta _{d,k}^{C}$ in $\beta _{d}^{C}$.
 The remaining part of the proof is the same as that of Theorem \ref{theorem:main}. \end{proof}

-The above discussion further illustrates the overidentification feature of our strategy.
-In fact, the identifying power of our method is determined by the number of nonlinearity points in the data satisfying Assumption NL or Theorems \ref{theorem:A1}-\ref{theorem:A4}.
+The above discussion further illustrates the over-identification feature of our strategy.
+In fact, the strength of identification of our method is determined by the number of nonlinearity points in the data satisfying Assumption NL or Theorems \ref{theorem:A1}-\ref{theorem:A4}, given different benchmark values of $X^{D}$.